playgrunge/what-to-steam/README.md

 Open the browser and go to [http://localhost:3000](http://localhost:3000)

 ## Linting
-For linting we are using eslint.
-We use the excellent [airbnb config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) as a base.
+For linting, we are using eslint and the excellent [airbnb config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) as a base.

 To use the linting on Sublime text 3. install these plugins
 * Sublimelinter